CliffJameston/Macroboard/readme.md

 [Watch the video](https://youtu.be/Arn8ExQ2Gjg?t=362) first, then take a look at the instructions below.

-(These instructions are essentially the ones written by Taran.
+(These instructions are mostly the same ones written by Taran.
 If they need to be clarified, just let me know, or submit a pull request!)

 1. Ensure that both your keyboards are plugged in.
 2. Download and install [LuaMacros](http://www.hidmacros.eu/forum/viewtopic.php?f=10&t=241#p794) and [AutoHotkey](https://autohotkey.com/).